ThomasBittner1/KangarooDocumentation/docs/body/poseEditor1.md

 - **upleg** - specialized for upper leg going up
 - **custom** - attributes or for creating your own custom interpolator

-To add interpolators, just click the *Add* Button at the very top left of the UI.
+If you copied from *BASEHUMAN* or *BASEDOG*, you already have a lot of predefined poses.
+But you can add additional interpolators, just click the **Add** button at the very top left of the UI.
 It tells you what you need to select.
 And the selection order doesn't matter here.
 ![Alt text](../images/poseEditor_add.jpg)